1. Home

 Best Plays and Musicals on Broadway

-Fall is a great time to see new work and classic favorites on Broadway!
-Check out our articles on what to see in October, as well as the best plays and musicals on right now.
-From tried and true favorites like The Great Gatsby and Maybe Happy Ending to new shows like The Queen of Versailles and Little Bear Ridge Road, you’re sure to find something you love!
+Winter is a great time to see new work and classic favorites on Broadway!
+Check out our articles on what to see in February, as well as the best plays and musicals on right now.
+From tried and true favorites like The Great Gatsby and Maybe Happy Ending to new shows like Chess, you’re sure to find something you love!

 Kathryn Willingham